This information answers frequently asked questions about electronic smoking devices, such as electronic cigarettes.Back to top

 Using a Juul isn’t safer than vaping.
 While Juuls come with liquid-filled pods in different flavors, these pods still contain nicotine.
 The nicotine in a Juul is more easily absorbed into your blood stream, making the vapor lighter and easier to breathe in.
 This makes you more likely to breathe in more nicotine for longer periods of time.

 The amount of nicotine in 1 Juul pod is the same as in a pack of cigarettes.
 Juul pods also have more benzoic acid compared to other electronic smoking devices.
-Benzoic acid is known to cause coughs, sore throat, abdominal (belly) pain, nausea (feeling like you’re going to throw up), and vomiting (throwing up).
+Benzoic acid is known to cause coughs, sore throats, abdominal (belly) pain, nausea (feeling like you’re going to throw up), and vomiting (throwing up).
 Using a Juul isn’t safer than using any other electronic smoking device and can actually be more harmful.Back to top

 Is using an e-cigarette with Vitamin E acetate safe?